rrbrambley/MessageBeast-Android/README.md

         if(sMessageManager == null) {
             MessageManager.MessageManagerConfiguration config = new MessageManager.MessageManagerConfiguration();

-            //all Messages will be inserted into the sqlite database config.setDatabaseInsertionEnabled(true);

             //location annotations will be examined and DisplayLocations will be assigned to Messages config.setLocationLookupEnabled(true);